View Discography here | Visit Barbara’s Blog here

 Millions throughout the world have heard the sound of her haunting saxophone playing the title theme to the TV Series, ‘A Touch of Frost’.

-Barbara released her 17th album with her band Paraphernalia “Never Say Goodbye”, in 2005.
-Her most recent release, ‘Perpetual Motion‘, dated 2012, features 10 of her compositions played by the 12 piece Apollo Saxophone Orchestra.
-Another album featuring her compositions played by ‘Trifarious‘, a clarinet trio with piano and violin led by virtuoso Tim Redpath, is due out later this year.
+‘Perpetual Motion‘, dated 2012, features 10 of her compositions played by the 12 piece Apollo Saxophone Orchestra.
+Another album ‘Russian Roulette’ featuring her compositions played by ‘Trifarious‘, a clarinet trio with piano and violin led by virtuoso Tim Redpath, was released in 2015.

 In 1964, Barbara was invited to take the lead alto chair in The New Jazz Orchestra, a seminal group of young English jazz musicians under the direction of the late Neil Ardley.
 There she met her husband-to-be, drummer Jon Hiseman, and they married in 1967.
-They have a son Marcus and a daughter – singer Ana Gracey – and three grand children, Lili, Isabelle and Benjamin.
+They have a son Marcus and a daughter – singer Ana Gracey – and four grand children, Lili, Isabelle, Benjamin and Nico.